hololinked-dev/docs/docs/beginners-guide/articles/serialization.md

     serializer=Serializers.msgpack
 )

-# specific instance will use pickle for spectrum property, other instances will use msgpack
+# This specific instance will use pickle for spectrum property,
+# other instances will use msgpack
 Serializers.register_for_object_per_thing_instance(
     thing_id=spectrometer.id,
     objekt=OceanOpticsSpectrometer.spectrum.name, # accepts only string name